 In boys, the first sign is enlargement of the testicles followed by growth of the penis along with pubic and armpit hair development.
 The growth spurt in boys doesn’t occur until mid-puberty.

 Precocious puberty is probably relatively common because the definition is based on what is considered to be the normal age ranges for puberty.
-This is especially the case because the age of puberty has reduced over recent generations and it is recognised that puberty is earlier in certain ethnic groups such as Afro-Caribbean and South Asian.
+Around the world, the age of puberty has reduced over recent generations and it is recognised that puberty is earlier in certain ethnic groups such as Afro-Caribbean and South Asian adolescents.